NafNgeru/my-first-website/README.md

 # Flatdango Movie App
 This application shows the films present in Flatdango.
+This application shows the films present in Flatdango.
+The application is designed for a user to buy a ticket for the movies available in the program's server.
+Also, the program shows when the tickets of a specific movie have been sold out.

 ## Prerequisites
 Clone the repository `git clone <git@github.com:NafNgeru/my-first-website.git>`